SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 desired.
 The next drop-down lists are **Authorizer** and **Owner** fields.
 The **Authorizer** field is the user who is assigning the task, and the **Owner** field is the user who will be assigned the task to complete.
-When the task has been developed, click **Create.**
+When the task has been developed, click **Create**.

 ![alt-text goes here](/img/cloud-soar/image79.png)

 **Task Node**

-For playbook entitys which support user defined text input, such as email notifications, help desk ticket creation and task creation, variable placeholders may be added to the user defined text which will be replaced with incident variables at run time.
+For playbook entities which support user-defined text input, such as email notifications, help desk ticket creation and task creation, variable placeholders may be added to the user defined text which will be replaced with incident variables at run time.
 These variable placeholders may be added by clicking on the
 ![alt-text goes here](/img/cloud-soar/image80.png) icon.
 To add a variable placeholder, begin typing in the newly inserted placeholder box and Cloud SOAR will display a list of available options which match.
-For example, typing "incident." will display a list of all the valid incident fields which may be added as variable placeholders.
+For example, typing **incident**. will display a list of all the valid incident fields which may be added as variable placeholders.

 **Condition**